brimoe/Portfolio/README.md

 ### 📊 [Battle of the Neighborhoods Capstone Project](https://nbviewer.jupyter.org/github/brimoe/Portfolio/blob/main/Battle%20of%20the%20Neighborhoods%20%282%29.ipynb)
 Language: Python

 This project is a comprehensive analysis report for the IBM Data Science Capstone Project.
-In this capstone, I will create a problem for a group of people and then use Foursquare location data to solve it.
+In this capstone, I created a problem for a group of people and then use Foursquare location data to solve it.

 This analysis features technical functions such as `pandas`, `numpy`, `nominatim`,  `folium`, and Foursquare API.
 ___